Maui’s emergency services chief resigns after facing criticism for not activating sirens during fire

-LAHAINA, Hawaii (AP) — The head of the Maui Emergency Management Agency, who has been heavily criticized for not activating disaster sirens during last week’s wildfire response, resigned Thursday, citing health reasons.
+LAHAINA, Hawaii (AP) — The head of the Maui Emergency Management Agency resigned abruptly Thursday, a day after saying he had no regret about not using sirens to warn residents of wildfires that devastated the seaside community of Lahaina and killed at least 111 people.

+That decision from the agency directed by Administrator Herman Andaya, coupled with water shortages that hampered firefighters and an escape route that became clogged with vehicles that were overrun by flames, has brought intense criticism from many residents.

-Mayor Richard Bissen accepted the resignation of Herman Andaya effective immediately, the County of Maui announced on Facebook.
+Mayor Richard Bissen accepted Andaya’s resignation effective immediately, the County of Maui announced on Facebook.
+Andaya cited unspecified health reasons for leaving his post, with no further details provided.

 “Given the gravity of the crisis we are facing, my team and I will be placing someone in this key position as quickly as possible and I look forward to making that announcement soon,” Bissen said in the statement.

-As the death toll rose to 111 a day earlier, Andaya defended not sounding sirens as flames raged.
+A day earlier, Andaya defended the decision not to sound sirens as the flames rages.
 Hawaii has what it touts as the largest system of outdoor alert sirens in the world.

 “We were afraid that people would have gone mauka,” Andaya said Wednesday, using a navigational term that can mean toward the mountains or inland in Hawaiian.
 “If that was the case, then they would have gone into the fire.”